Opening a Safe Deposit Box After Death in New York City

-Banks often seal safe deposit boxes following the death of an owner (or co-owner).
+Banks will often seal a safe deposit box following the death of an owner (or co-owner).
 Pursuant to SCPA 2003, An “interested party” (e.g., spouse, beneficiary, fiduciary) may access the box for certain purposes, (e.g.: inspection of assets, and retrieval of a Last Will and Testament, life insurance, or burial plot).
 Here’s how:

 Identify the location of the Safe Deposit Box You Believe to Be holding Decedent’s Assets.